benschwarz/attr-chain/README.md

-# attr_chain
+# attr-chain

-`attr_chain` is for when you're building up a `DSL` in which you'd like to have attributes that can be chained together when they're being set.
+`attr-chain` is for when you're building up a `DSL` in which you'd like to have attributes that can be chained together when they're being set.

-Its simple and small, you probably aren't interested, I kept on using this pattern and wanted to abstract it away from my other code.
+Its simple and small, you probably aren't interested.
+I kept on using this pattern and wanted to abstract it away from my other code.

 ## Working example

-    require 'attr_chain'
+    require 'attr-chain'
     class Chainsaw
       include AttributeChain
       attr_chain :start, :cut